cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework2/Section1/Part2.md

 The task requires returning a point that lies on the Bézier surface.

-First, evaluates one step of the de Casteljau's algorithm using the given points and the scalar parameter t.
+First, evaluates one step of de Casteljau's algorithm using the given points and the scalar parameter t.
 ```cpp
   std::vector<Vector3D> BezierPatch::evaluateStep(std::vector<Vector3D> const &points, double t) const
   {